Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage

-IN THE FRIDGE: Store leftover juicy steak bites in an airtight container in the refrigerator for 2 to 3 days.
+IN THE FRIDGE: Store leftover juicy steak bites in an airtight container in the refrigerator for two to three days.

-IN THE FREEZER: You can also freeze the steak bites for up to 1 month in an airtight container.
+IN THE FREEZER: You can also freeze the steak bites for up to one month in an airtight container.
+Thaw them in the fridge and enjoy them for a quick meal on a busy weeknight.

 a overhead shot of a wooden spoon picking up a piece of Teriyaki Steak Bites